-- · help students make sense of the mathematics. - are open-ended, whether in answer or approach.
-There may be multiple answers or multiple approaches. - empower students to unravel their misconceptions. - not only require the application of facts and procedures but encourage students to make connections and generalizations. - are accessible to all students in their language and offer an entry point for all students.
+- help students make sense of the mathematics. - are open-ended, whether in answer or approach, as there may be multiple answers or multiple approaches. - empower students to unravel their misconceptions. - not only require the application of facts and procedures but encourage students to make connections and generalizations. - are accessible to all students and offer an entry point for all students. - lead students to wonder more about a topic and to perhaps construct new questions themselves as they investigate this newly found interest.